PratyushRT/ZKDT/README.md

 To generate proofs for a particular input on your decision tree, first enter your decision tree in the requisite format to `adt/dt.json`.
 The decision tree is represented as array of arrays where each array element represents a decision tree node in the format `[node_index, attribute, attribute_threshold]`.
 Leaf nodes follow format `[-1, node_index, class]`.
 By default `node_index` starts from `0` and `attribute` values start from `1`.
 Our implementation assumes a uniform, binary decision tree.
 The input attributes should be provided in file `adt/input_attributes.json` in a sorted format going from leaf to root of the decision tree.
 This is provided by the decision tree owner.
 However, in the paper, there is a shuffle proof that proves that the public input is a permutation of the sorted input attributes.
 We aim to implement shuffle proofs, proofs of decision tree accuracy on public dataset all while keeping the decision tree private.

 A simple example can be run by running command `bash demo.sh` in the `adt` folder.

+Code structure:
+  - `adt/adt.js` takes input decision tree and generates corresponding commitment
+  - also takes as input the public input to classify, generates witness for zk proofs
+  - `adt/AuthenticatedDT.circom` is the circuit for the zk proof
+  - `adt/demo.sh` runs on an example decision tree, public input and produces the zk proof witness